 These fears are not unfounded: Some shoppers are resistant to wearing face masks in stores.
-A vocal faction of Costco members have already taken to social media to say they will be canceling their membership in light of the new rule.
+A vocal faction of people who pay for an annual Costco membership have already taken to social media to say they will be canceling in light of the new rule.
 In North Carolina, a group called Reopen NC is boycotting both Costco and Whole Foods for requiring shoppers to wear masks.
 The group has almost 75,000 Facebook members.

 In Ohio, Governor Mike DeWine said that, with the reopening of some businesses, he would require shoppers to wear face masks, according to Local 12, but after pushback from constituents, he rescinded the order.
 Now, he says, there will be no statewide mandate but individual business owners can require their shoppers wear masks.
 And in Salt Lake City, shoppers expressed cynicism about the effectiveness of masks when it comes to containing the spread of the coronavirus, according to Fox 13.

 Still, on the Costco Facebook post on which it announced its new policy, the top comments are all supportive.
 The No. 1 comment, which has over 4,300 likes, reads, "Thank you, Costco!
 I'm an RN and I support these measures 100% to keep my family and the community safe."